MicrosoftDocs/power-pages-docs/power-pages-docs/security/site-checker-security.md

 ### HTTP headers
 The cross-origin resource sharing (CORS) protocol consists of a set of headers that indicates whether a response can be shared with another domain.
 You can configure CORS support in Power Pages using the Portal Management app by adding and configuring the site settings.

 The following site settings are used to configure CORS and their recommended values.
+Review and switch the headers to recommended values unless your use case dictates otherwise.

 |Security Check  |Site Setting  |Recommended Value  |
 |---------|---------|---------|